 So what is exactly wrong with these small business lenders?
-They maintain a similar business model as payday loan establishments such as Landmark Cash: they charge very high interest rates and exorbitant fees.
+They maintain a similar business model as payday loan establishments they charge very high interest rates and exorbitant fees.
 The average rate new lenders are charging is about five percent per month.

 These small business lenders have also been unwilling to show what their source of capital is, while shielding their track records, the NACFB notes.
 The organization did not name these firms.